 - Clean your food processor/blender out and place all of the ingredients into it.
 Whizz up for at least 1 minute until you have a smooth caramel-like consistency [if too runny, add a couple more soaked dates and cacao/cocoa powder; if too thick add a little water].
 Spread this over the base evenly in a generous layer.

 - Crumble the remaining mixture over the top to cover then gently press in.
 Chill in the fridge for at least 6 hours to set, or overnight.

 - When ready to serve, remove from the fridge and place on a chopping board.
-Use a sharp knife to cut into pieces (8-10) and to finish off, drizzle over a little melted dark chocolate and scatter over some chopped almonds and coconut flakes.
+Use a sharp knife to cut into pieces (8-10) and to finish off, drizzle over a little melted dark chocolate (I used the Willie’s Cacao Rio Caribe Gold with notes of coffee & nuts) and scatter over some chopped almonds and coconut flakes.
 Enjoy!

 Check out my other recipes working with Percol Coffee over here 🙂